NoOrientationProgramming/ProcessingCore/README.md

 ## Intro

+The key element consists of a single file named Processing.cpp.
+This file contains an abstract C++ class, which handles the processing of tasks within larger systems.
+The class serves as the foundation for implementing concrete user processes.

 When using the Processing() class the entire system structure is recursive.
 This has a big and very beneficial impact during development, runtime, documentation and communication with other team members independent of their background.

 There is no low- or high-level code.
 Just **one essential looped function**: `process()` .. everywhere